-The Status Audio CB-1 Closed Back Studio Monitors are a no-frills headphone designed for exceptional sound rather than build and aesthetics.
-Status Audio focus on two niche headphones, which are only available online via their website or on Amazon – a tactic to keep their price low.
-Status Audio use cheaper parts for the physical build, while investing more on the internal electronics to create a great sounding budget headphone.
+The Status Audio CB-1 Closed Back Studio Monitors are a no-frills headphones designed for exceptional sound rather than build and aesthetics.
+Status Audio focuses on two niche headphones, which are only available online via their website or on Amazon – a tactic to keep their price low.

-The CB-1 is a 32-ohm headphone which will work with any output including mobile devices.
-At higher volumes, the CB-1 does start to distort but this is to be expected from budget, 32-ohm headphones.
+The CB-1 is a 32-ohm headphone that will work with any output, including mobile devices.
+At higher volumes, the CB-1 does start to distort, but this is to be expected from budget, 32-ohm headphones.